Rdatatable/data.table/README.md

   *  `melt` now returns friendly error when `meaure.vars` are not in data instead of segfault.
 Closes [#699](https://github.com/Rdatatable/data.table/issues/688).
 Thanks to vsalmendra for [this post on SO](http://stackoverflow.com/q/24326797/559784) and the subsequent bug report.

+  *  A join of the form `X[Y, roll=TRUE, nomatch=0L]` where some of Y's key columns occur more than once (duplicated keys) might at times return incorrect join.
+This was introduced only in 1.9.2 and is fixed now.
+Closes #700.
+Thanks to Michael Smith for the very nice reproducible example and nice spotting of such a tricky case.

 #### NOTES

   *  Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning :